VladislavPoliakov/WWSERVICEaug8a/README.md

-Made by V.V.Poliakov (ParrKenna) for WWSERVICE.
+Made by V.V.Poliakov for WWSERVICE.
 Some questionable moments in this code:

     1. Why so many global variables, and none local?